Apply to the Doctoral Program in CSD

 c.
 Official transcripts from all institutions of higher education attended, both undergraduate and graduate.
 For those applicants still completing their undergraduate degree, official transcripts must include their fall semester course work.
 Notarized copies are not sufficient.
 International applicants must submit official or attested university records, with certified translations if the records are not in English.

-Resume and Personal Statement
+CV and Personal Statement

 Applications are reviewed by the Graduate Admissions Committee in the Department of Communication Sciences and Disorders.
 An oral interview with members of the graduate faculty is required of all doctoral applicants either in person or via telephone conference call.
 Applicants will be notified of admission decisions in writing.